REPLACE FACTORY SHROUDS, (2020-21).

 -

-The wire was taped to keep the strands bundled together for cutting.
+The wire was taped to keep the strands bundled for cutting.
 I slipped a

 SS washer and a